Sudheeradh/Sudoku-CNN/README.md

 The deep learning model comprises of two **Convolution** layers used to detect features, each followed by **Max Pooling** to downsample the image. <br>
 **Relu** activation was used after each convolution. <br>
-The output from the final Max pooling is then flattened and fed to a **Dense neural network** consisting of 3 layers activated by **relu** with 128, 64 and 32 neurons respectively. <br>
+The output from the final Max pooling is then flattened and fed into a **Dense neural network** consisting of 3 layers activated by **relu** with 128, 64 and 32 neurons respectively. <br>
 The final layer has 10 neurons which correspond to 10 digits that need to be predicted. **Softmax** is applied on the final layer. <br>

 **Categorical crossentropy** is used for loss calculation and **Adam optimizer** is used for optimization of weights. <br>